Caring for Our Animals

 In 1964, the government of Japan donated a troop of 46 Japanese macaques to the Center for conservation purposes—they were threatened by deforestation and by farmers who treated them as pests—so that scientists could study their behavior and social organization.
 The colony is also an irreplaceable reservoir of natural models relevant to research in multiple sclerosis, age-related macular degeneration, and Batten disease.

 ONPRC also has baboons which are part of a contraceptive development program, or a heart disease study focusing on hemostasis and blood coagulation mechanisms.
-A small number of squirrel monkeys are also housed on site and utilized for studies exploring somatosensory information processing.
+A small number of squirrel monkeys are also housed on site and utilized for Malaria studies.

 Frequently Asked Questions